awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_delete.md

       + To disable Amazon Connect, you must delete the Amazon Connect Instance\.
 For more information, see [Deleting an Amazon Connect instance](https://docs.aws.amazon.com/connect/latest/adminguide/gettingstarted.html#delete-instance) in the *Amazon Connect Administration Guide*\.
       + To disable FSx for Windows File Server, you must remove the Amazon FSx file system from the domain\.
 For more information, see [Working with Active Directory in FSx for Windows File Server](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/aws-ad-integration-fsxW.html) in the *Amazon FSx for Windows File Server User Guide*\.
 **Note**
-If you are using AWS Single Sign\-On and have previously connected it to the AWS Managed Microsoft AD directory you plan to delete, you must first change the identity source before you can delete it\.
-For more information, see [Change your identity source ](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-change.html) in the *AWS SSO User Guide*\.
+If you are using AWS IAM Identity Center \(successor to AWS Single Sign\-On\) and have previously connected it to the AWS Managed Microsoft AD directory you plan to delete, you must first change the identity source before you can delete it\.
+For more information, see [Change your identity source ](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-change.html) in the *IAM Identity Center User Guide*\.

 1. In the navigation pane, choose **Directories**\.